Petr Sgall

 Petr Sgall (27 May 1926 – 28 May 2019) was a Czech linguist.
 He specialized in dependency grammar, topic–focus articulation and Common Czech.

 Biography

 Sgall was born on 27 May 1926 in České Budějovice.
 His father was an attorney and a translator from Litomyšl of Jewish descent.
 Sgall studied at Česká Třebová high school; however he was expelled in the 1942/43 academic year because of his Jewish father.
 Most of Sgall's closest relatives were killed in the Auschwitz concentration camp.

 He studied Indo-European studies, comparative linguistics, general linguistics and Czech at Charles University in Prague.

+His son is mathematician and computer scientist Jiří Sgall (* 1965).